all-of-us/workbench/api/docs/tools.md

 - `common.run_inline` specified which gradle task will be run
 - gradle arguments are passed through -PappArgs=[]
+- GcloudContextV2 is a bit overloaded right now, but its primary purpose is to add the `--project` argument parser and validate it.
+It should be added if you're planning to add `ServiceAccountContext`
 - Wrapping the gradle call with `ServiceAccountContext` like in list-runtime will ensure that the correct `sa-key.json` credentials are set.
 (The one specified by `--project`)
 - Wrapping the gradle call with `with_cloud_proxy_and_db` will allow the tool to connect to the workbench database corresponding to the `--project` flag.
+- Being able to use those two wrappers is one of the best reasons to write a tool.
+It allows your tool to run against any cloud AoU environment by just switching the `--project` flag. *Does not work on local environment.
 - Things that may change from tool to tool are the argument parsing logic and which context wrapper(s) to use

 ### build.gradle